Holly Wainwright

-Holly Wainwright (born December 1971) is a British-Australian writer, author, podcast host, and since 2014, an editor of the Mamamia website.
+Holly Wainwright (born 20 December 1971) is a British-Australian writer, author, podcast host, and since 2014, an editor of the Mamamia website.

 She was born in Manchester.
 She came to Australia as a backpacker in 1995 and settled in Sydney.
 She lived in Coogee for about 20 years.

 Career

 In Sydney, she worked as a journalist and then editor for travel and celebrity magazines.
 Among other titles, she worked for Woman's Day.

 Wainwright was Deputy Editor for OK!
 Magazine before joining Mamamias parenting site iVillage Australia as Editor in 2013.
 The following year, she was appointed Editor of the main Mamamia site itself.
 She says that the motivation for her transition from print "gossip magazines" to digital (at a substantial pay cut) was driven by the traditional media becoming "meaner.
 Especially about women, their relationships and their bodies."

 In 2016, Mamamia split into two divisions — news and entertainment — with Wainwright appointed editor of the latter.
 By 2018, she was Head of Content and was co-hosting Mamamias flagship podcast Mamamia Out Loud together with Mamamia founder Mia Freedman and Executive Editor Jessie Stephens.

 Wainwright has toured with her Mamamia Out Loud co-hosts as they present live shows in a similar format to the podcast to audiences around Australia.
-They toured in 2018 (Tamworth, Newcastle, Melbourne, Brisbane, Sydney, Dubbo), 2019 (Hobart, Brisbane, Perth, Darwin, Adelaide, Cairns, Orange, Gelong, Sydney), 2022 (Orange, Adelaide, Brisbane, Melbourne Sydney), and 2024 (Brisbane, Melbourne, Sydney).
+They toured in 2018 (Tamworth, Newcastle, Melbourne, Brisbane, Sydney, Dubbo), 2019 (Hobart, Brisbane, Perth, Darwin, Adelaide, Cairns, Orange, Geelong, Sydney), 2022 (Orange, Adelaide, Brisbane, Melbourne Sydney), and 2024 (Brisbane, Melbourne, Sydney).
 Wainwright has described the live shows as "absolutely one of the best professional experiences I’ve ever had."